Back to MLP: A Simple Baseline for Human Motion Prediction: Introduction

 \section{Introduction}

-Given a sequence of 3D human poses, the task of human motion prediction aims to predict the follow-up of the pose sequence.
-Forecasting future human motion is of vital importance, and potential applications include preventing accidents in autonomous driving~\cite{paden2016survey}, tracking people~\cite{gong2011multi}, or interacting with a robot~\cite{koppula2013anticipating}
+Given a sequence of 3D body poses, the task of human motion prediction aims to predict the follow-up of the pose sequence.
+Forecasting future human motion is at the core of a number of applications, including preventing accidents in autonomous driving~\cite{paden2016survey}, tracking people~\cite{gong2011multi}, or human-robot interaction~\cite{koppula2013anticipating}.

-Due to the spatio-temporal nature of the human motion signal, the common trend in the literature is to design models enable capture spatial and temporal information.
-Traditional approaches mainly rely on hidden Markov models~\cite{brand2000style} or Gaussian process latent variable models~\cite{wang2007gaussian}.
-Although they perform well on simple and periodic motion patterns, they fail dramatically when encountering complex motions~\cite{mao2019learning}.
-Recently, with the success of deep learning and neural networks, various methods have been developed based on different types of neural networks that are able to handle sequential data, including Recurrent Neural Networks~(RNN)~\cite{martinez2017human}, Graph Convolutional Networks~(GCN)~\cite{mao2019learning} and Transformers~\cite{aksan2021spatio}.
-However, these architectures are often complex and exploit the aforementioned components to fuse the information across human joints and time.
+Due to the spatio-temporal nature of human motion, the common trend in the literature is to design models that are capable of fusing spatial and temporal information.
+Traditional approaches mainly relied on hidden Markov models~\cite{brand2000style} or Gaussian process latent variable models~\cite{wang2007gaussian}.
+However, while these approaches performed well on simple and periodic motion patterns, they dramatically fail under complex motions~\cite{mao2019learning}.
+In recent years, with the success of deep learning, various methods have been developed based on different types of neural networks that are able to handle sequential data.
+For example, some works use Recurrent Neural Networks~(RNN)~\cite{martinez2017human} to model the human motion~\cite{fragkiadaki2015recurrent,jain2016structural,martinez2017human,liu2019towards,chiu2019action}, and some more recent works~\cite{mao2019learning, mao2020history, guomulti, ma2022progressively, dang2021msr, li2020dynamic, li2021symbiotic} propose networks based on Graph Convolutional Networks~(GCN)~\cite{mao2019learning}, or trying with Transformers(\cite{aksan2021spatio}) based method~\cite{mao2020history,aksan2021spatio,cai2020learning} to fuse the spatial and temporal information of the motion sequence across human joints and time.
+However, the architectures of these recent methods are usually not simple and some of them require additional priors, which makes their network difficult to analyze and modify.
+Thus, a question naturally arises:~ \textit{``Can we tackle the human motion prediction with a simple network?''}

+To answer this question, we first tried a naive solution by just repeating the last input pose and using them as the output prediction.
+As shown in Figure~\ref{fig:teaser}, this naive solution could already achieve reasonable results, which means the last input pose is ``close'' to the future poses.
+Inspired by this, we further train only one fully connected layer to predict the residual between the future poses and the last input pose and achieves better performance, which shows the potential of a simple network for human motion prediction built on basic layers like the fully connected layer.